Bosniaks: Ottoman Empire

-The Ottoman military reform efforts, that called for further expansion of the centrally controlled army (nizam), new taxes and more Ottoman bureaucracy would have important consequences in Bosnia and Herzegovina.
-These reforms weakened the special status and privileges of the Bosnian aristocracy and the formation of a modern army endangered the privileges of the Bosnian Muslim military men and of local lords, both were demanding greater independence from the Constantinople.
+The Ottoman military reform efforts, which called for further expansion of the centrally controlled army (nizam), new taxes and more Ottoman bureaucracy, would have important consequences in Bosnia and Herzegovina.
+These reforms weakened the special status and privileges of the Bosnian aristocracy, while the formation of a modern army endangered the privileges of the Bosnian Muslim military men and local lords, who demanded greater independence from Constantinople.
 Barbara Jelavich states: "The Muslims of Bosnia and Herzegovina [...] were becoming increasingly disillusioned with the Ottoman government.
-The centralizing reforms cut directly into their privileges and seemed to offer no compensating benefits. [...]"
+The centralising reforms cut directly into their privileges and seemed to offer no compensating benefits. [...]"